You can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services, when using ArcGIS Pro.

 Identify features from a WMS layer

 Identify tolerance levels are determined by the WMS server, not ArcGIS Pro.
-When identifying WMS point features, you may have to repeat your clicks until you get close enough to the feature to register a positive result.
+When identifying WMS point features, you may have to click multiple times get close enough to the feature to register a positive result.

 Identifying features is the only querying task you can perform on WMS data, although the format of information you receive can vary depending on the server.
-ArcGIS Pro displays what is returned by the server inside an Internet Explorer control embedded in the Identify window.
+ArcGIS Pro displays what is returned by the server inside a Microsoft Edge control embedded in the Identify window.
 The result of an Identify query may be provided as field-value pairs, HTML, or images.

-However, not all WMS services will support identifying.
-In addition, no WMS services will support the following querying operations:
+However, not all WMS services support identifying.
+In addition, no WMS services support the following querying operations:

 - Show popup